-When Should I Seek Medical Attention For Possible Coronavirus?
+When Should I Seek Medical Attention For Potential Coronavirus Contraction?

 If your child has a fever and cough, you should handle it as you normally would.
-If the symptoms are not ones that would normally prompt a visit to the doctor's office, there's no reason to do so now.
+If the symptoms wouldn’t normally prompt a visit to the doctor’s office, there’s no reason to go now.